What Is The Quantum Cat?

 Do I Need To Pay?

 But!
 If you do subscribe you’ll be helping to keep this newsletter running.
 Paid subscriptions help me devote more time towards researching and writing articles, responding to readers and building out the newsletter.
+They also give you full access to the newsletter, archives and to all the in-depth articles.

 Who Is The Author?